-The following are the executive officers of Equinix, with the exception of Mr. Smith, Equinix's Chief Executive Officer and President whose information appears in the section "Election of Directors," their ages as of April 30, 2012, their positions and offices held with Equinix and certain biographical information.
+The following are the executive officers (as defined by applicable securities laws) of Equinix, with the exception of Mr. Smith, Equinix's Chief Executive Officer and President, whose information appears in the section "Election of Directors," their ages as of April 1, 2013, their positions and offices held with Equinix and certain biographical information.
 All serve at the discretion of the Board.

 Executive Officers Age Positions and Offices Held with Equinix

-Keith Taylor 50 Chief Financial Officer
+Keith Taylor 51 Chief Financial Officer

+Sara Baack 41 Chief Marketing Officer

-Peter Ferris 54 Chief Sales Officer
+Peter Ferris 55 Chief Sales Officer

-Charles Meyers 46 President, Equinix Americas
+Charles Meyers 47 President, Equinix Americas

-Eric Schwartz 45 President, Equinix EMEA
+Eric Schwartz 46 President, Equinix EMEA